Samweli/samweli.github.io/_posts/2016-03-29-Climate-Action-Hackathon.md

 The developers formed teams to create prototype mobile and information-system-based applications and technological solutions to share actionable weather and climate information with a variety of stakeholders, sectors and end-users.

 As a result different applications and platforms were prototyped [here](https://climateaction.io/) is the list.

+I had a chance to go this hackathon, it was wonderful to meet people who have been working on useful information on climate.
+It was so amazing when we got to realize how much some of the companies have worked on providing useful tools around gathered climate data.